brianglass/anastasis/files/holy_fathers.md

 ==================================================================================

 <span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;color:red;mso-bidi-font-style:italic">The usual reading from the Psalter and the Canons.
-That of the ResÂ­urrection to 4, of the Mother of God to 2 and of the Fathers to 8.</span>
+That of the Res­urrection to 4, of the Mother of God to 2 and of the Fathers to 8.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;color:red;mso-bidi-font-style:
 italic">The two canons of the Fathers, the acrostic of the first is:</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt">